google-research/language/language/asqa/README.md

 mkdir -p ${OUTPUT_DIR}
 ```

-Then run the following script to convert to Roberta input format:
+Then run the following script to convert predictions into the Roberta input format:

 ```
 python convert_to_roberta_format.py  \